-Dwarf umbrella trees (Schefflera arboricola) are beautiful, versatile plants that can be grown outdoors or inside as houseplants.
-They are hardy and fast-growing, reaching six to eight feet when grown indoors, and as high as 50 feet tall when grown outdoors in humid, warm environments.
-Here are some other facts about dwarf umbrella trees:
+Dwarf Umbrella Trees (Schefflera arboricola) are beautiful, versatile plants that can be grown outdoors or inside as houseplants.
+They are hardy and fast-growing, reaching four to five feet in height.
+Here are some other facts about Dwarf Umbrella Trees:

 - Thrive indoors near windows with direct or partial sunlight and outdoors in partial shade.

 - Prefer temperatures between 60 and 80 degrees Fahrenheit with higher humidity.

 - Propagate easily by rooting a cutting in water.